cobalthq/cobalt-product-public-docs/content/en/Getting started/Sign In/account-recovery.md

 1. On the page prompting you to enter a one-time code, select **Start account recovery process**.

-1. Once you get an email with a one-tme verification code, enter the code, and select **Verify**.
+1. Once you get an email with a one-time verification code, enter the code, and select **Verify**.

 1. Your _Organization Owner_ gets notified and turns off 2FA for your account.
    - If you are the only _Organization Owner_, we'll turn off 2FA for you.